 They also read an article recently about the latest research into toilet seat comfort reducing erectile dysfunction.
 FIFO Wife Mummy Blogger shared it, and it went viral.

-So guess which new little toilet seat retailer is thriving, and has now got the cash to rebrand themselves as a ‘boutique’!
+So guess which new little toilet seat retailer is thriving, and even now got the cash to rebrand themselves as a ‘boutique’!

-I’m not trying to say you shouldn’t use an agency who HAS represented your local competitive market before, but would definitely recommend that’s not the ONLY reason you hire them, and consider the implications of it if you do.
+I’m not trying to say you shouldn’t use an agency who HAS represented your local competitive market before, but would definitely recommend that’s not the ONLY reason you hire them, and to consider the implications of it if you do (which probably far exceed my limited analogy!).

 I simply think it’s also not such a bad thing to give another agency a go, bringing fresh eyes into your industry.
 You may find their approach could be less stale and rigid, because they know they need to stick to their process, and HAVE to get to know you properly to create the right strategy and deliver your results.